herudi/cdv/README.md

 # CDV

-Chrome Devtools Protocol for `V` and runs in the headless by default.
+Chrome Devtools Protocol for `V` and runs in the `Headless` by default.

 > This project based on spec https://chromedevtools.github.io/devtools-protocol.